sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/README.md

 The scale is key here.
 We aren't looking for droughts, or floods, or famines.
 We are looking for a convergence of the land burning, decade and century long famines, water flowing over mountains, civilizations wiped out, all at once.

+The following timeline implies 4-5 ECDO-like cataclysms during the Holocene, starting with the end of the Younger Dryas.

 Almost certainly ECDO-like cataclysms:
 - ~2000 BC, Gun-Yu, Exodus, Ogyges, Crete, Mohenjo-Daro
 - ~3000 BC, Noah's flood, recorded cataclysms from all cradles of civilization

 High-likelihood ECDO cataclysms:
-- ~5600 BC, Biblical Creation, 6200 BC climate change event, black sea refilling
+- ~5500 BC, Biblical Creation, 6200 BC climate change event, black sea refilling
 - ~9700 BC, end of Younger Dryas, Atlantis

 High potential: